KlaraGtknst/text_topic/README.md

 # text_topic
-This repository implements a pipeline to store various data of files in a large unstructured dataset.
+This repository implements a pipeline to store various data of files from a large unstructured dataset.
 These fields are used for topic modeling (wordclouds, based on low-dimensional versions of embedding vectors, Named Entity Clustering and document-topic incidences).
 The information is aggregated and visualised using FCA.